romain-perrot/Impact-of-voice-on-disclosure/README.md

 # Rasa Installation and Usage Guide

-This guide provides instructions on how to install Rasa, an open-source conversational AI framework, and how to use it to train and test conversational models.
+This guide provides instructions on how to install Rasa, an open-source conversational AI framework, and how to use it to train and test our models.

 ## Installation